Feature overview

 • Equipment and filter context that changes what is truly practical

-AstroGuide subject detail and framing screen
+AstroGuide subject detail and Capture Studio planning context

 Review and improve